 Dr Sueziani Zainudin, Consultant, from the Endocrinology Service at Sengkang General Hospital (SKH), and

-Dr Daphne Su-Lyn Gardner, Consultant,
+Dr Daphne Gardner, Senior Consultant, from the

-Department of Endocrinology,
+Department of Endocrinology at

-Singapore General Hospital, a member of the
+Singapore General Hospital (SGH), both members of the

 Before you fast

-- Know that there is no compulsion to fast when you’re not healthy
+Know that there is no compulsion to fast when you’re not healthy

 Surah Al Baqarah Verse 184 - 185 provides a clear guide that fasting during Ramadan is not compulsory if you have chronic diseases, or where fasting endangers or is harmful to your life (e.g. if you’re on insulin, have renal failure, or are pregnant).

-- Make the decision to fast with the doctor treating your diabetes 2 months before Ramadan
+Make the decision to fast with the doctor treating your diabetes 2 months before Ramadan